Knuckl3h3ad/blog-prev/README.md

-# Steph - FAQ accordion
+# JT - FAQ accordion

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).